fetis/30-seconds-of-angular/README.md

 * Use <kbd>Ctrl</kbd> + <kbd>F</kbd> or <kbd>command</kbd> + <kbd>F</kbd> to search for a snippet.
 * Snippets are written in Angular 7.2.8+.

-# 30 Seconds of angular
+# 30 Seconds of Angular

 ## Table of contents